BuvinJT/distbuilder/docs/Issues.md

 https://bugreports.qt.io/browse/QTIFW-1248

-The current work around is to directly launch the installer with elevated priviledges (i.e as an administrator) on this version of Windows.
+The current work around is to directly launch the installer with elevated privileges (i.e as an administrator) on this version of Windows.

 ### Linux sudo password not accepted